-Calendar Year2021For single employees:\$1,050For employee +1 dependent:\$1,454.41For employee + 2 or more dependents:\$1,880.83
+The City shall implement a full flex cafeteria For single employees: \$1,166.99 For employee +1 dependent: \$1,803.38 For employee + 2 or more dependents: \$2,332.12

-A portion of the flex dollar allowance (\$143) is identified as the City's contribution towards PEMHCA.
+A portion of the flex dollar allowance (\$157 in 2024) is identified as the City's contribution towards PEMHCA.
 The PEMHCA contribution will be subject to change as the PEMHCA minimum contribution increases.
 Remaining flex dollars will be used by employees to participate in the City's health plans.

-- B. Subject to Public Employees' Retirement System (PERS) administration requirements, the City shall make available to eligible employees participation in the group Health Care plans offered by CalPERS. - C. Employees who elect not to participate in the full flex cafeteria plan may receive three-hundred and fifty dollars (\$350) per month (upon showing proof of health insurance coverage under an alternative plan.)
-Employees that elected to opt out of the full flex cafeteria plan prior to July 1, 2020 will be permitted to receive one thousand fifty dollars (\$1,050) per month (upon showing proof of health insurance coverage under an alternative plan) until June 30, 2022 and will thereafter receive three-hundred and fifty dollars (\$350).
-Election forms are available in Human Resources.
+- B. Subject to Public Employees' Retirement System (PERS) administration requirements, the City shall make available to eligible employees participation in the group Health Care plans offered by CalPERS. - C. Employees who elect not to participate in the full flex cafeteria plan may receive three-hundred and fifty dollars (\$350) per month (upon showing proof of group health insurance coverage (not including insurance through Covered California or other exchange) for the employee and their immediate tax family providing minimum essential coverage.
+Election forms are available in Human Resources and must be completed annually in order to receive the opt out payments.